Be clear about your goals

 Know your constitution

 Yes, we know that sounds boring, but the answers to most P&C questions are found within its folds, from how often to meet and how much notice to give, to the association’s stated aims (or ‘objects’ as they are known in the constitution).
-If your constitution is out of date and no longer reflects your P&C’s practices, we can help you amend it (see our training).
+If your constitution is out of date and no longer reflects your P&C’s practices, we can help you amend it (see our training and our template constitution).

 Make it as enjoyable as possible

-If being involved in your P&C is more fun than expected, people are more likely to come back, so run your meetings well (see more on running meetings), stick to time, and include introductions or even an ice-breaker activity at the beginning.
+If being involved in your P&C is more fun than expected, people are more likely to come back, so run you meetings well, stick to time, and include introductions or even an ice-breaker activity at the beginning.
 At big events, assign someone to just look after volunteers and provide them with drinks, sunscreen, bathroom breaks and so on.
 Make sure volunteers are well utilized, have clear tasks and finish at the end of their shift.
 It is a good idea to pair volunteers with friends and always thank everyone profusely.
 Read more about looking after volunteers.

 Work with the principal